larry-athey/airhead/Instructions/uBoilermaker.md

 3. Hold **Value+** for at least 5 seconds, then press **Value-** at the same time.
 4. The test takes 5–15 minutes.
 Watch the screen for progress.

 After tuning completes, the new **P, I, and D** values will be saved.
-You can manually tweak them on the calibration screen if needed.
+You can manually tweak them on the calibration page if needed.

 **What is PID? (simple version)**
 PID is a control method that tries to reach and hold your exact target temperature smoothly: